Coronavirus: Supporting staff on the return to the workplace

 - extra car parking where possible so they can avoid using public transport

 - different working hours temporarily to avoid peak times

 If someone still does not want to go to the workplace, they may be able to arrange with their employer to take holiday or unpaid leave.
 The employer does not have to agree to this.

 If someone refuses to go to work, the employer could start a disciplinary procedure.

-Employees are protected by law from being treated unfairly if they reasonably believe going into work or doing certain tasks would put them in serious and imminent danger.
-If the employee is refusing to go into work because they reasonably believe it is not safe and the employer then treats them unfairly, they could make a claim to an employment tribunal.
+Employees are protected by law from being treated unfairly if they reasonably believe going to work or doing certain tasks would put them in serious and imminent danger.
+If the employee is refusing to go to work because they reasonably believe it is not safe and the employer then treats them unfairly, they could make a claim to an employment tribunal.